Biblical paraphrase: Early modern

 Erasmus, a Christian humanist, wrote prominent biblical paraphrases.
 Erasmus paraphrased whole chapters and books of the Bible, including Acts and Romans, in a more accessible Latin form.
 These were collected and published posthumously as the Paraphrases.
 Erasmus himself saw biblical paraphrase as " a kind of commentary" which extended and elaborated on the original text.
 Erasmus's paraphrases were translated into English.
 In the 1540s, Nicholas Udall oversaw translation of the New Testament paraphrases.
 Leonard Cox's translation of the paraphrase of Titus in 1534 had a clear political motive, as it emphasized the importance of obeying the king shortly after King Henry VIII married Anne Boleyn.
 Cox stated that the paraphrase would make all things "playne" (plain), in contrast to scholarly commentary.

 Erasmus didn't believe that the Psalms could be paraphrased well, but many others in the medieval and early modern era wrote psalm paraphrases.
 George Joye published the first translation of the psalms into modern English in 1530, relying on Martin Bucer's Latin translation.
 Another Psalm paraphrase by Wolfgang Capito was translated into English by Richard Taverner.
 The Taverner-Capito Psalter (1539), like many paraphrases, made theological inferences plain, but relied on the paraphraser's interpretation of the psalm text.
 In this way, the paraphrase became a literary genre where Protestant men and women could exercise imaginative skills in a devotional act.
-Over 70 English translations of Psalms were published during the 17th century.
+Over 70 English translations of Psalms were printed during the 16th century.
+Thomas Wyatt, continuing the tradition of metrical paraphrase of penitential psalms, was inspired specifically by Pietro Aretino's penitential psalms, where the seven psalms follow seven preludes.
+Wyatt portrayed David in the traditional way, as a "lover and a sinner."
+Henry Howard, Earl of Surrey wrote metrical paraphrases of Psalms 55, 73, and 88, with themes of misery, betrayal, and a trial of his faith, likely written in December 1546, a month before his execution.
+Philip Sidney started a project to compose a metrical paraphrase for every psalm in the Book of Psalms, but died after only finishing Psalms 1-43.
+His sister, Mary Herbert, wrote paraphrases of the rest, which are collected in the Sidney Psalms.
+They used different verse structures for each psalm.
+The collection was highly respected by Sidney's contemporaries, but seen as an exercise in metrical creativity by later critics.